user-none/chipped8/README.md

 ## Interpreters

-Two different interpreters are supported.
+Multiple interpreters are supported.

 1. Cached
+2. Cached Lx
-2. Pure
+3. Pure

-The cached interpreter is the default but the pure interpreter can be chosen as a command line option or chosen via the Interpreter menu in the GUI.
+The cached interpreter is the default but the other interpreters can be chosen as a command line option or via the Interpreter menu in the GUI.

-The cached interpreter is slightly faster in most cases but is much slower if a ROM is self modifying.
-It's assumed a ROM is self modifying if a write within the ROM's address space or a jump out side of the ROM's address space takes place.
-When this happens most caching that takes place with the cached interpreter is be disabled.
-The performance of the cached interpreter without caching is quite poor.
-That said, Chip-8 is a very simple system and the performance degradation is not noticeable.
+All three have roughly the same performance.
+With a few special cases:
+* Cached Lx is often slower than Cached but the difference is nanoseconds
+* Cached and Cached Lx are about 25% slower then pure with heavily self modifying ROMs

+The different interpreters are available mainly as an exercise in understanding different designs.
+The execution of a ROM is the identical across all of them.

 ## Install and Run